 However, homeowner's insurance also adds to the bottom-line costs of owning a home.

-According to the Federal Reserve Board, homeowners can expect to pay from $300 to $1,000 every year for their homeowner's insurance policy.
+The national average for your homeowner's insurance policy is roughly around $1,383.
 The cost depends on several factors: If you own a larger home, you will pay more for homeowner's insurance.
-If your home rests in an area prone to tornadoes, earthquakes or other natural disasters, you will pay more, too.
+If your home rests in an area prone to tornadoes, earthquakes, or other natural disasters, you will pay more, too.

 Depending on your lease when you rented, you might not have been responsible for paying utility bills.
 When you own a home, though, these bills -- for everything from electricity and water to weekly garbage pick-up and gas -- become one more monthly cost.

 These costs are not insignificant.
-For instance, according to the U.S. Energy Department, U.S. homeowners who use natural gas for heating will pay about $578 over the 2015-2016 winter months.
-That is a slight decrease from the previous year.
+For instance, according to the Energy Information Administration's "Winter Fuels Outlook," U.S. homeowners who use natural gas for heating will pay about $931 on average.
 An additional expense is what you will pay for electricity.
-The U.S. Energy Information Administration projected in March 2017 that the 'perfectly average' American household spends about $112.59 per month for electricity.
+The U.S. Energy Information Administration reports that the average home spends $122 per month on electricity.
 Of course, that amount varies by the size and location of your home.
-South Carolinians pay the most for electricity at $173 per month.
-New Mexicans pay the least at $90.
+Hawaiians pay the most for electricity at $178 per month.
+Utah residents pay the least at $81.

 Before buying a home, ask what the average utility costs have been for the last two to three years.
 Sellers are under no obligation to share this information with you.
 Most, though, will.
 Don't forget, then, to add these fees to your monthly cost of owning a home.

 If you buy a condominium, the odds are good that you will have to pay monthly homeowner's association fees.
-You might also have to pay these fees if you live in a gated community or other housing subdivision where maintenance tasks are performed by the HOA.
+You might also have to pay these fees if you live in a gated community or other housing subdivision where the HOA performs maintenance tasks.

-These monthly fees go to cover the costs of mowing lawns, shoveling snow, repairing cracking driveways, maintaining common areas and other maintenance issues.
+These monthly fees cover the costs of mowing lawns, shoveling snow, repairing cracking driveways, maintaining common areas, and other maintenance issues.
 Again, these expenses can be significant.
-They usually run from $200 to $400 a month and can add significantly to the cost of owning a condo, townhouse or single-family home.
+Fees can range from $100 to $700 per month with roughly $200 on average, adding a high cost of owning a condo, townhouse, or single-family home.